serverlessworkflow/specification/specification.md

 #### SubFlowRef Definition

-`SubFlowRef` definition can have two types, either `string` or `object`.
+`subFlowRef` definition can have two types, either `string` or `object`.
-If `string`, it defines the unique id of the sub-workflow to be invoked.
+If `string` type, it defines the unique id of the sub-workflow to be invoked.
-This can be used as a short-cut definition when you want to use the default value of the `waitForCompletion`, which is set to `true`:
+This short-hand definition can be used if sub-workflow lookup is done only by its `id` property and not its `version` property and if the default value of `waitForCompletion` is assumed.

 ```json
 "subFlowRef": "mySubFlowId"